Realigning The Future Economy: Bridging the Gap Between Higher Education and Industry

 • Prioritizing innovation-driven education

-Studies reveal that every 10% increase in educational alignment with market needs leads to a 1.5% rise in national productivity (OECD, 2018).
 Beyond GDP growth, reducing unemployment by tailoring curricula to industry requirements enhances social mobility and decreases government expenditures on unemployment benefits.

 Digital Transformation Necessitates Agile Curricula